Field-reversed configuration: Formation

 In modern FRC experiments, the plasma current that reverses the magnetic field can be induced in a variety of ways.

 When a field-reversed configuration is formed using the theta-pinch (or inductive electric field) method, a cylindrical coil first produces an axial magnetic field.
 Then the gas is pre-ionized, which "freezes in" the bias field from a magnetohydrodynamic standpoint, finally the axial field is reversed, hence "field-reversed configuration."
 At the ends, reconnection of the bias field and the main field occurs, producing closed field lines.
 The main field is raised further, compressing and heating the plasma and providing a vacuum field between the plasma and the wall.

 Neutral beams are known to drive current in Tokamaks by directly injecting charged particles.
 FRCs can also be formed, sustained, and heated by application of neutral beams.
 In such experiments, as above, a cylindrical coil produces a uniform axial magnetic field and gas is introduced and ionized, creating a background plasma.
 Neutral particles are then injected into the plasma.
 They ionize and the heavier, positively-charged particles form a current ring which reverses the magnetic field.

 Spheromaks are FRC-like configurations with finite toroidal magnetic field.
 FRCs have been formed through the merging of spheromaks of opposite and canceling toroidal field.

 Rotating magnetic fields have also been used to drive current.
 In such experiments, as above, gas is ionized and an axial magnetic field is produced.
 A rotating magnetic field is produced by external magnetic coils perpendicular to the axis of the machine, and the direction of this field is rotated about the axis.
 When the rotation frequency is between the ion and electron gyro-frequencies, the electrons in the plasma co-rotate with the magnetic field (are "dragged"), producing current and reversing the magnetic field.
 More recently, so-called odd parity rotating magnetic fields have been used to preserve the closed topology of the FRC.
+It was analytically shown that at a very high critical threshold magnitude of 'odd parity' rotating magnetic field, the axisymmetric equilibrium magnetic field lines loses closure and fundamentally changes field topology.